-This post show you how to program the ATtiny micro controller using the Arduino as a ISP and why use a ATtiny instead of the Arduino for your projects.
+This post shows you how to program ATtiny 85 and 45 micro controllers using the Arduino as an ISP.
+I also explain the advantages of using Attiny chip over Arduino for DIY projects.

 What is ATtiny?

-In theory you can replace the Arduino with a ATtiny chip if your project requires only a few simple inputs and/or outputs.
-The ATtiny cost (only about $3) much less as physical space.
-However you will need an external hardware programmer to program the this chip.
-Many people might already own an Arduino and this would be perfect to turn an Arduino into a ATtiny programmer.
+You can replace the Arduino with an ATtiny chip if your project requires only a few simple inputs and outputs.
+The ATtiny costs less (only about $3), and takes up less physical space.
+However you will need an external hardware programmer to program them.

 Programming ATtiny45, ATtiny85, ATtiny44 or ATtiny84